jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 # NGS Quality Control Tutorial: Understanding QC
 This tutorial is intended to understand basic NGS statistics (mainly obtained with FastQC), and some of the steps required to  fix or ameliorate some of the issues.
-Most of the information of t
+Most of the information of this tutorial have been partially taken from the FastQC documentation available [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).

 ### Objectives / learning outcomes:

 At the end of this tutorial you shoud be able to: